Geoff Cameron: Houston Dynamo

 Cameron was drafted by the Houston Dynamo in the third round (42nd overall) in the 2008 MLS SuperDraft.
 He made his professional debut on March 29, 2008, coming on as a substitute in a 3–0 defeat against the New England Revolution.
 In his first home appearance, on April 6, he scored a last-minute goal to help the Dynamo to a 3–3 draw with FC Dallas.
 He became a regular substitute and sometimes starter for the Dynamo by mid-season.

 On October 31, 2008, it was announced that Cameron was a finalist for MLS Rookie of the Year along with Sean Franklin and Kheli Dube.
 Cameron played a key role for Houston in the CONCACAF Champions League and North American SuperLiga in 2008 and ended his debut season with 32 appearances, as the Dynamo reached the 2008 MLS Cup Playoffs but lost to New York Red Bulls in the semi-final.
 During the season Cameron also played for the reserves, helping them to win the MLS Reserve League.

 Cameron became a regular for Houston in the 2009 season playing mostly at center-back.
 He missed just one match in the regular season as Houston again made the play-offs.
-They edged past Seattle Sounders 1–0 before losing 2–0 to Los Angeles Galaxy in the Western Conference final.
+They edged past Seattle Sounders FC 1–0 before losing 2–0 to Los Angeles Galaxy in the Western Conference final.
 Cameron was selected for the 2009 MLS All-Star Game in Sandy, Utah, and he played all 90 minutes in the 1–1 draw with English Premier League side Everton.
 Cameron was also named in the MLS Best XI for the 2009 season.

 During the 2010 season, Cameron suffered a knee injury that kept him out for half of the season.
 He returned in August after undergoing knee surgery, and scored a 70th-minute header from a free kick by Brad Davis against D.C.
 United in the Dynamo's 3–1 win on September 25.
 His was restricted to 17 appearances in the 2010 season.
 Houston had a poor campaign and finished in seventh position.

 In the 2011 season, Cameron returned to the squad as Houston experienced a much better campaign, qualifying for the play-offs after finishing in second position.
 After beating Philadelphia Union over two legs, they defeated Sporting Kansas City 2–0 to reach the final of the MLS Cup against the Los Angeles Galaxy.
 Cameron played the full 90 minutes as Houston lost 1–0.
 Cameron's performances during the season saw him named in the 2011 MLS All-Star Game against Manchester United where the MLS All-Stars lost 4–0.
 Cameron played 15 games in the 2012 season before moving to England in the summer of 2012.